 Challenge #4: Slow-moving approvals and access

 Enterprise organizations must also deal with the red tape and bureaucracy that comes along with being a behemoth.
-Layered hierarchies and the sheer size of teams result in slow movement of approvals across the system, leading to drawn-out wait times when working on data projects.
+Layered hierarchies and the sheer size of teams result in the slow movement of approvals across the system, leading to drawn-out wait times when working on data projects.

-Enterprise data governance accelerates the rate of innovation
+Solution: Enterprise data governance accelerates the rate of innovation

 Data governance is about making it easier for data users to find, evaluate, and confidently pick the best data for their day-to-day needs.
 Top-down, resource-intensive governance programs simply don’t allow that to happen.